siyamishra16/Ecommerce-Sales-Customer--Insight-Dashboard/README.md

 # Ecommerce-Sales-Customer--Insight-Dashboard
-Interactive Retail Sales Report built in Power BI
+Interactive Sales Report built in Power BI
 This is a 3-page Power BI dashboard built using a real-world retail dataset.
 It covers:

 ✅ Sales Overview